Minimize Stress for Calves Arriving at the Feedyard

 Commingling with other calves

-It’s also important to train employees on low stress handling techniques to keep cortisol levels as low as possible returning cattle to a normal immunological status as soon as possible in order to respond to vaccines.
+Securing enough labor to process the wave of cattle that comes in the fall is a big first step.
+It’s also important to train employees on low stress handling techniques to keep cortisol levels as low as possible; this returns cattle to a normal immunological status as soon as possible so they more effectively respond to vaccines.

-Implement a vaccination protocol that accounts for the risk level of the calves arriving at the feedyard.
+Implementing a vaccination protocol that accounts for the risk level of the calves arriving at the feedyard is another helpful step.

-From a nutrition perspective, help calves find the water as soon as possible.
-It’s a good idea to supplement microminerals to get the immune system off to a good start and ensure the diet includes high quality forage.
+Finally, from a nutrition perspective, help calves find the water as soon as possible.
+It’s a good idea to supplement microminerals to get the immune system off to a good start and ensure their diet includes high quality forage.

-Download the FBN Fall Run Guide for a calf risk assessment and relevant viral and bacterial vaccines to help prevent and treat respiratory disease.
+Download the FBN Fall Run Guide for a calf risk assessment and a breakdown of all relevant viral and bacterial vaccines that can help prevent and treat respiratory disease.